mik-tf/tfcloud-marketplace/frontend/src/docs/cloud-user.md

 - View logs, resource usage, and scaling options.

 ### 3. Receive Maintenance Notifications
-- When a Node Operator schedules maintenance, receive in-app alerts and email notifications.
+- When a Cloud Provider schedules maintenance, receive in-app alerts and email notifications.
 - Maintenance windows display **Start** and **End** times along with any **Comments**.
 - Plan usage around maintenance windows to minimize downtime.

 ### 4. Feedback and Support
 - Provide feedback on dashboard features and usability.
-- Contact Dashboard Operators for SLA or billing inquiries.
+- Contact Cloud Operators for SLA or billing inquiries.